dmamur/struct2prop/README.md

 The figure below illustrates prediction results similar to the previous figures.
 ![embed_phdos_rdf_T5_E_128_H_4_L_4_e3nn_results_testSetV2](https://github.com/dmamur/struct2prop/assets/129986239/9adbad45-c6ce-479d-a085-6c257b50f54e)
 ### phDOS-raw dataset
 Previously, the e3nn spectra were normalized to their maximum value and standardized from 0 to 1000 cm-1.
-However, this approach lacked information about absolute values and correct frequencies.
+However, this approach lacked information about absolute values and correct frequency range.
 To address this limitation, we trained a model using the absolute values and frequencies provided in the MP API.
 The training process is detailed in [embed_phdosRaw.ipynb](https://github.com/dmamur/struct2prop/blob/main/add/embed_phdosRaw.ipynb).

 The achieved MAE value is **0.824**.